-Thanks to the generosity of our family and friends, I blew past my fund raising goal last year.
-The attached picture includes most of the group that joined us in last years’ Moving Day Walk.
-So this year, Paul has challenged me to set a $3,000 goal.
-Paul has committed to match my total donations dollar for dollar up to $3,000.
-Our team name is Paul’s Peloton which seemed appropriate based on all the cycling we do.
-If you are able, I would appreciate your donation to Paul’s Peloton and the fight against Parkinson’s Disease.
+Thanks to the generosity of our family and friends, I blew past my $3,000 fund-raising goal last year.
+Paul’s Peloton raised over $7,300 and rounded out the top 5 teams for fund-raising in Tampa Bay.
+So, this year, Paul has challenged me again.
+Paul has committed to match my total donations dollar for dollar up to $5,000.
+Our team name is Paul’s Peloton and thanks to Paul’s nephew Mark, we even have a cool new logo.
+I would appreciate your donation to Paul’s Peloton and the fight against Parkinson’s Disease.
 Someone is diagnosed with PD every 9 minutes.
 To date, there is no cure or treatment to slow the progression.
 There is only symptom treatment.
-And for those that are local to Tampa Bay and able to join us on the walk at USF on April 7, 2018, please let me know.
+And for those that are local to Tampa Bay and able to join us on the walk at USF on April 6, 2019, please let me know.